 Although less known on the international scene, the canchánchara is another Cuban favourite.
 Dating back to Cuba’s 19th century independence wars, this drink consists of a smooth blend of honey, lemon juice, and aguardiente (sugarcane liqueur), and is best served at Trinidad’s famous La Canchánchara bar

 Whether you’re eating at quirky paladares or cosy homestays, our Cuban travel experts can help you design a tailor-made tour where you’ll have the opportunity to eat your way through Cuba.
-For more information and advice, feel free to personally contact our team on 02039305057 or through our Contact Us form.
+For more information and advice, feel free to personally contact our team by phone or through our Contact Us form.
 With more holiday experts of Cuban origin than any other British tour operator, our specialists really do know Cuba (and its food!) inside out.